Daren Tang: Education

 Tang holds a degree from the Faculty of Law of the National University of Singapore, and a Master of Laws (LL.M.) from the Georgetown University Law Center.

 Career

 Lawyer

 Tang served as a trade lawyer and was a lead Singapore negotiator for the eventual United States-Singapore Free Trade Agreement signed May 6, 2003.
 Tang also led IP negotiations for Singapore in the Trans-Pacific Partnership, the Regional Comprehensive Economic Partnership, and the European Union-Singapore free trade agreement.

 Chief Executive of the Intellectual Property Office of Singapore

 From November 2015 to July 2020, Tang was Chief Executive of the Intellectual Property Office of Singapore (IPOS).
 While head of IPOS, Tang chaired WIPO's Standing Committee on Copyright and Related Rights.

+He was succeeded as CEO of IPOS by Rena Lee.

 World Intellectual Property Organization Director General

 Candidacy

 On 4 March 2020, Tang won the nomination for the post of Director General of the World Intellectual Property Organization (WIPO), with the backing of the United States and 54 other countries over China's preferred candidate, Wang Binying, who received 28 votes out of the 83 voting members of the WIPO Coordination Committee.
 On 8 May 2020, Tang was confirmed by the WIPO General Assembly before officially assuming his functions on 1 October 2020.